deviprasad80/hello-world/FAQ.md

 ----------------------------------------------------------------------------------------------------------------------------
 ## Q:How many host entries does SONiC support?

-## A: SONiC currently supports around 2400 host entries
+**A**: SONiC currently supports around 2400 host entries

 ----------------------------------------------------------------------------------------------------------------------------
 ## Q:What is the maximum rate for ARP/ND?

-## A: Currently the max rate for ARP/ND is 600 packets.
+**A**: Currently the max rate for ARP/ND is 600 packets.
 It will be increased it to higher number(8000) in CoPP file  to improve the learning time.

 ----------------------------------------------------------------------------------------------------------------------------
 ## Q:How to print all the keys in a database?